 Click "Next", and Knack will analyze your import and ask you to confirm the spreadsheet columns (see below).

-The next step is to match the spreadsheet columns to Knack fields:
+The next step is to map the spreadsheet columns to Knack fields:

 Column Headers: If you indicated that your spreadsheet has column headers, they will be listed here.